-Progress toward improving diversity in business has been slow and stilted – not least in the boardroom.
+Progress toward improving diversity in business has been slow and stilted - not least in the boardroom.
 Boards of Directors have a fiduciary duty to act in the best interests of shareholders, in order to create long-term value.
-Their ability to innovate and navigate through today’s challenges – from emerging technologies, to the threat of climate change – and steward their organisations to long-term success requires fresh approaches and new ways of thinking.
+Their ability to innovate and navigate through today's challenges - from emerging technologies, to the threat of climate change - and steward their organizations to long-term success requires fresh approaches and new ways of thinking.

 The best way to bring a variety of perspectives into the boardroom is to ensure it reflects a diversity of backgrounds, ages, genders, ethnicities, and experience.
-Our Senior Advisor for Net-Zero by 2050, Tanuja Dehne, offers businesses some substantive advice on how to bring diversity to corporate goverance in the following article:
+Our Senior Advisor for Net-Zero by 2050, Tanuja Dehne, offers businesses some substantive advice on how to bring diversity to corporate governance in the following article:

 Corporate governance encompasses the rules of engagement, the infrastructure, and the language spoken by the many players in and around the boardroom.
 Most importantly, however, corporate governance embodies the role of the boards of directors—the decision makers at the top of an organization.
 A fundamental tenet of corporate governance is that a board of directors makes informed decisions as it carries out its fiduciary duties in the best interests of its shareholders in order to create long-term shareholder value.
 It then follows that to make the most informed decisions, a board of directors should possess a diverse mix of business attributes, backgrounds and skills so that it can properly carry out its fiduciary duties.

 Much has been written and studied about various aspects of diversity in boardrooms across the globe, including in the United States.
 The data continues to show that the pace of change in the boardroom remains painfully slow.
 Pressures to accelerate the pace in service of value creation is coming from all directions including investors and CEOs.